yxe/linkter/README.md

 ### Recursive checking (`--check-passed`)

 The easiest way to perform a deep crawl of a website is to provide a single **`starting-url`** as the first argument.
 When you do this, the recursive check is enabled automatically.
 The script will start at the given URL, find all links on that page, check them, and then recursively check any of those links that belong to the same website.
+Use the `skip_files` array in the config file to specify URLs that should be skipped (e.g. archived content).

 You can also enable this feature when using a file of URLs by adding the `--check-passed` flag.